Azmin Ali: Change of allegiance

 On the morning of 23 February 2020, Azmin held a meeting with several lawmakers from Parti Keadilan Rakyat (PKR) and twenty others at Sheraton Hotel, Petaling, amidst the rumour of a formation of a new coalition at the parliament of Malaysia.
 He and his faction in PKR, went to the Istana Negara on the evening to seek a meeting with the Yang di-Pertuan Agong, Abdullah of Pahang.
 Leaders from other five political parties; Bersatu's Muhyiddin Yassin, UMNO's Ahmad Zahid Hamidi, GPS's Abang Johari Openg, Warisan's Shafie Apdal and PAS's Hadi Awang were also in attendance.
 It was speculated that the leaders were there to brief the Agong about the recent political development; formation of a new coalition government and to declare their support for a new prime minister, effectively blocking PKR's president Anwar Ibrahim from the position.
 After the meeting, several opposition party leaders, including UMNO's Ismail Sabri Yaakob and PAS' Hadi Awang then joined Azmin's supporters at Sheraton Hotel.

 On the next day, 24 February, PKR's general secretary, Saifuddin Nasution Ismail announced in a press conference at the party's headquarters that Azmin and Minister of Housing and Local Government, Zuraida Kamaruddin who is also the vice president of PKR had been sacked from the party.
 Saifuddin explained that they were expelled due to their actions on 23 October which was against the party's principle regarding the position of prime minister.
 Azmin later announced that he will be forming an independent bloc at the parliament along with Zuraida and other nine MPs who had decided to exit the party following his expulsion.
 However, on 28 February 2020, a representative from Bersatu confirmed that Azmin and his faction had joined the party.
 Azmin said, 'immoral sexual practices' by Anwar caused him to lose faith in the PKR president.
 Azmin said he doubted the full pardon status granted by the Yang di-Pertuan Agong against Anwar.
 He added that he was still committed to fighting and eliminating corruption even though he had joined Bersatu.
 He also denied that he was responsible for the Pakatan Harapan (PH) government's fall in February last year.

 He was named as one of the four senior ministers alongside Ismail Sabri Yaakob, Fadillah Yusof and Mohd Radzi Md Jidin in Muhyiddin cabinet on 9 March 2020.
 The positions were established by Muhyiddin Yassin, the eighth prime minister as a substitute for the deputy prime minister position.
 Although the four ministers were of equal standings, Azmin was designated by the prime minister to preside over the cabinet's meeting in his absence.

+On 30 December 2025, Azmin announced he would be stepping down as secretary-general of Perikatan Nasional (PN) from 1 January 2026.
+This followed the resignation of PN president Muhyiddin Yassin, with Azmin stating his position was linked to Muhyidden.
+Azmin simultaneously resigned from his position as Selangor PN liaison chief.